A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Site speed can improve conversion and sales and help a business generate more leads.
 It can also enhance engagement, as more people can interact with your content conveniently.

 Google loves fast websites that improve user experience.
-It has introduced several tools and guides to help business owners learn about their site speed, troubleshoot on-page speed errors, and get recommendation fixes.
+It has introduced several tools and guides to help business owners learn about their site speed, troubleshoot on-page speed errors, and receive recommendations for fixes.

-I shared 7 WordPress speed optimization tips in today’s article to improve a slow WordPress site loading time and user experience and fix core web vitals metrics.
+I shared 7 WordPress speed optimization tips in today’s article to improve a slow WordPress site’s loading time and user experience, and fix Core Web Vitals metrics.

-Before that, let’s learn why site loading time is essential to online business.
+Before that, let’s learn why site loading time is essential to an online business.

 Why is Website Speed Important?